kavispires/escape-the-party/README.md

 - Move: you need 2 boots to move.
 - Find Room: you need 2 doors to find a new room.
 - Say Bye: you need 2 hands per friend.
 If two friends are in the same room, you need 4 hands at the same time.

+## Automatic Actions
-- Shyness: your die is locked, you will need to roll...
+- Shyness/TT: your die is locked, you will need to roll...
-- Courage: you can unlock one shiness
+- Courage/Crown: you can unlock one shiness

 ## Controls